October 4, 2010 Revision D.1 (Rev. D with some minor grammatical corrections)

 - The Treasurer shall collect and deposit all OMVNA moneys in a local bank that is a member of the Federal Deposit Insurance Corporation, except that a twenty-five dollar petty cash fund shall be maintained.

 - The annual budget shall be submitted by the Treasurer for the approval of the membership at the fall meeting of OMVNA.
-Approval of the budget shall constitute authorization for disbursements thereunder.
+Approval of the budget shall constitute authorization for disbursements hereunder.
 Except as provided herein, all other disbursements shall first be approved by the Steering Committee and shall be made by check signed by the Treasurer and countersigned by the Chairperson or Vice Chairperson.
 The Treasurer is authorized to make disbursements from the petty cash fund.

 Article IX.
 Meetings